hexarc-software/csharp-code/readme.md

 Generate Microsoft C# source files from any Node.js projects just using a simple and well-structured language document object model API.

-This package is designed for usage with TypeScript and provides extensive typings from C# document object model.
+This package is designed for usage with TypeScript and provides extensive typings for C# document object model.

 ## Setup
 Install with npm: